 What are stem cells?

-Stem cells are the body’s primary cells.
-All other cells, tissue, organs and bones develop from stem cells.
+Stem cells are immature cells.
+All other cells which make up your body develop from stem cells.

 What are the different types of blood cells and what do they do?

-- Red blood cells: the most abundant type of blood cell.
+- Red blood cells are the most abundant type of blood cell.
 They carry oxygen to all the tissues in your body.
 You might also hear them referred to as ‘erythrocytes’.
 If you have too few red blood cells or they don’t function properly, it can cause anaemia.

-- White blood cells: the cells that make up your immune system and fight infections.
-They can be divided into further groups based on the jobs they do.
+- White blood cells are the cells that make up your immune system and fight infections.
+They can be divided into further groups based on the jobs they do, including:

-- Neutrophils: one of the first cell types to respond to infections when they occur.
+- Neutrophils, which are one of the first cell types to respond to infections when they occur.
 Neutrophils are the most abundant type of white blood cell.
 When they travel to the site of an infection, it often causes inflammation and swelling.

 - Lymphocytes: there are two main types of these white blood cells – T cells identify foreign invaders and recruit other immune cells to help, while B cells produce and secrete antibodies.

-- Plasma cells: mature B cells that produce different types of antibodies to help fight infection.
+- Plasma cells, which are mature B cells that produce different types of antibodies to help fight infection.
 When problems occur with their production and development it can lead to myeloma.

-- Platelets: they help the blood to clot following injury or trauma.
+- Platelets help the blood to clot following injury or trauma.